 This includes everything from software, digital health services, and the internet of things (IoT).
 However, leading Nokia’s potential return to the big stage is its exposure to the 5g phenomenon.
 The company has invested vast resources in the development of network equipment kits that are required to function as the underlying infrastructure.

-Analysts are split on whether or not Nokia represents a good long-term buy.
 It is notable that the company is now diversifying into a number of different sectors.
 This at the very least is allowing Nokia to move away from its failing mobile device division.
 Overall, much of the hope is on the company’s ambitious aim to play a major role in 5g development.